mit-jp/igsm/README.md

 Build
 -----
-The following process has only been tested on svante.mit.edu — a Fedora Core 14 x86_64 system with [GNU Make 3.82][gmake]; [PGI][PGI] 9.0.4–13.8; and
+The following process has only been tested on the MIT `svante` cluster:

+* Originally, a Fedora Core 14 x86_64 system with [GNU Make 3.82][gmake];
-[NetCDF][NetCDF] 3.6.2–4.2.
+  [PGI][PGI] 9.0.4–13.8; and [NetCDF][NetCDF] 3.6.2–4.2.
+* Currently, a Fedora Core 24 x86_64 system with `make` 4.1, and various
+  versions of PGI and NetCDF (see "Testing the build").

-1. If building directly from version control, in the root directory type:
+1. If building directly from version control:

         $ autoreconf --install

+   to regenerate the `configure` script.

-2. Load the PGI compilers and the NetCDF libraries:
+2. Load the PGI compilers and the NetCDF libraries.
+This command uses the [Lmod][Lmod] module system on `svante`, but may not be required on other systems.

         $ module load pgi netcdf

-3. In the root directory, type:
+3. Create a directory in which to build the model, enter it, configure, and
+   build:

+        $ mkdir -p build
         $ cd build
         $ ../configure
         $ make